-There may be instances in which a finder publicly releases details of a vulnerability prior to remediation, which can increase risk to affected users.
-Although a known active exploitation may prompt the finder to publicly disclose prior to remediation, other causes for disclosure include inability to establish contact with vendor and financial or other motivations for finder disclosure.
-Preventing public release prior to remediation is ideal, but in cases where early public release happens, quick response and communication of potential mitigations is paramount.
+There may be instances in which a finder publicly releases details of a vulnerability prior to remediation, which can increase the risk to affected users.
+Although a known active exploitation may prompt the finder to publicly disclose prior to remediation, other causes for disclosure include inability to establish contact with vendor and financial or other motivations.
+Preventing public release prior to remediation is ideal, but in cases where early public release occurs, quick response and communication of potential mitigations are paramount.

-- Finder is unable to locate a vendor contact. - Vendor does not respond to finder. - Finder and vendor do not agree that report is a vulnerability (e.g., Vulnerability exists in an unsupported version of the product, but is fixed in the supported version of the product). - Finder discloses to create pressure on vendor to fix or on the disclosure timeline. - Finder is motivated by profit (e.g., finder's motivation is to sell a product or service that may detect or defend against the vulnerability). - Finder is motivated by public recognition or fame. - Miscommunication occurs between finder and vendor. - Finder is insensitive to consumer security concerns. - Finder believes vendor is insensitive to consumer security concerns. - An active exploitation of the vulnerability is discovered. - Vendor does not remediate the vulnerability. - The number of vulnerable vendors it too large for the finder to deal with. - Finder is concerned with legal issues associated with contacting vendor.
+- Finder is unable to locate a vendor contact. - Vendor does not respond to finder. - Finder and vendor do not agree that report is a vulnerability (e.g., vulnerability exists in an unsupported version of the product but is fixed in the supported version of the product). - Finder discloses to create pressure on vendor to release a fix.

+- Finder is motivated by profit (e.g., finder's motivation is to sell a product or service that may detect or defend against the vulnerability). - Finder is motivated by public recognition or fame. - Miscommunication occurs between finder and vendor. - Finder is insensitive to user security concerns. - Finder believes vendor is insensitive to user security concerns. - An active exploitation of the vulnerability is discovered. - Vendor does not remediate the vulnerability. - The number of vulnerable vendors is too large for the finder to handle. - Finder is concerned with legal issues associated with contacting vendor.